WWology/disgo-wiki/content/guide/getting-started/app-setup.md

 ---
-title: Leaf Page
+title: App Setup
 type: docs
-prev: guide/folder/
+prev: guide/introduction
 ---

 This page is under a folder.